pradyotprksh/whatsapp_recorder/README.md

 # product_list

-A flutter application which will help in seeing the list of categories and products inside them.
+A flutter application for showing the WhatsApp/Telegram voice recorder UI.

 ## Made with

 Flutter and Dart.
 Learn more about flutter from there official [doc](https://flutter.dev/), for dart from this [link](https://dart.de/).

-### Setup

-`flutter clean & flutter pub get & flutter analyze & flutter pub run flutter_launcher_icons:main`